hulinghuan/FindMyTwitchChats/README.md

 # To Do List:

 1. Progress Bar:
-Right now, each thread has it own progress bar.
+So far, each thread has its own progress bar.
 I tried to use lock to implement universal progress bar, but it drops the performance significantly.